xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/configuring_the_egoods_module.md

   - /modules/egoods/enabling_configuring_egoods.html
 ---

-To start using the module E-goods in an X-Cart 5 store, the store administrator needs to enable (activate) it.
-General instructions for module activation can be found in the section {% link "Activating and deactivating addons" ref_uEnDBBA7 %} of this manual.
+To start using the addon E-goods in an X-Cart 5 store, the store administrator needs to enable (activate) it.
+General instructions for addon activation can be found in the section {% link "Activating and deactivating addons" ref_uEnDBBA7 %} of this manual.

-Once the module has been enabled, the store administrator must adjust the module settings via the module _Settings_ page.
+Once the addon has been enabled, the store administrator must adjust the addon settings via its _Settings_ page.
 ![settings.png]({{site.baseurl}}/attachments/ref_1dsuHf3i/settings.png)

 The following settings can be adjusted: